SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Throughout this document, you may see some new terms:

-* `Action` - Definition data that is tied directly to a button action on a Stream Deck.
-Actions are created and maintained in Unreal, they are assigned in the Stream Deck application.
+* `Button` - A physical button on a Stream Deck.
+* `Action` - Definition data.
+Actions are created and maintained in Unreal DeckConnect plugin, they are assigned to buttons using the Stream Deck application.
 * `GUID`/`Action GUID` - The internal indentifer for a given Action.
 * `Name`/`Action Name` - Human readable string that can be used to find a given Action.
-It is marginally slower to query based off this, but not by much.
+It is marginally slower to query actions using this method, but not by much.

 ## Reference